krouvas/Monopoly_Chance_Calculator/README.md

 It simulates a given set of rounds on a realistic board and produces data to aid with game analysis.

-The Priority number is the <b>EXPECTED</b> number of turns required for the player to gain back all the money he spent on buying that particular property incliding whatever is built on it --- <i>hence it is an indication of how quickly the player will make profit out of a property.</i>
+The Priority number is the <b>EXPECTED</b> number of turns required for the player to gain back all the money he spent on buying that particular property including whatever is built on it --- <i>hence it is an indication of how quickly the player will make profit out of a property.</i>

-Additionally the double Priority numbers are for when a player owns all properties of a street which doubles the rent for them.
+Additionally, the double Priority numbers are for when a player owns all properties of a street which doubles the rent for them.

-The probabilities are found with the assumption that there are 10 players that were allowed to mix well enough.
-Thus these probabilities show the chances of finding one of the 10 players on each tile when you look at any random (well mixed) round.
+The probabilities are found with the assumption that there are 10 players that were allowed to mix well enough. <br> Thus, these probabilities show the chances of finding one of the 10 players on each tile when you look at any random (well mixed) round.

-These data are in theory able to be used to create a win-all strategy but up until now they have been used to precissely predict the winner of a game well before any intuitive signs showed up indicating towards that players victory.
+These data are in theory able to be used to create a win-all strategy but up until now they have been used to precisely predict the winner of a game well before any intuitive signs showed up indicating towards that players victory.

-Please refer to the index image at the bottom of the page to see where each property is located on the board.
+Please refer to the Heatmap below to see where each property is located on the board.

-The players (dictionaries) have been set up as to accomodate further work for an automatic playing system.
+The players (dictionaries) have been set up as to accommodate further work for an automatic playing system.

-Feel free to add or remove features / copy simulated data or even develop the automated player algorythm.
+Feel free to add or remove features / copy simulated data or even develop the automated player algorithm.
 <br>

 <h1>Results</h1>